 As it places a strong emphasis on meditation and deep, focused breathing, tai chi has been credited as being a natural stress reliever (5).

-The controlled breathing helps to promote a self-awareness and this can increase patience and, according to one study, alleviate symptoms of anxiety and depression.
+Controlled breathing helps to promote self-awareness and this can increase patience and, according to one study, alleviate symptoms of anxiety and depression.

 Lowered risk of falling

 Tai chi is also popular amongst the elderly because it lowers the risk of falling.